-We will assign a Case Manager to your claim and you will hear directly from them.
-They're dedicated to helping you through what we know can be a difficult time.
+We will assign a case manager to your claim, and you'll hear directly from them.
+They're dedicated to helping you through what can be a difficult time.
 They will guide you through the process, inform you of what's required, and help you if there are any difficulties with documents.